balenaltd/handbook/Basic-tool-setup.md

 1. Share your username with the Operations team
 1. Accept the invitations you'll receive to the inbox connected to your Github account, to join the relevant Github organizations.

-Resin.io admin
+Resin.io support agent access

-1. Sign up to [resin.io](https://dashboard.resin.io/signup) with your @resin.io e-mail account
+1. Sign up to [resin.io](https://resin.io/signup) with your @resin.io e-mail account
-1. Sign up to [resin.io staging](https://dashboard.resinstaging.io/signup) with your @resin.io e-mail account
+1. Sign up to [resin.io staging](https://resinstaging.io/signup) with your @resin.io e-mail account
 1. Let the Operations team know, in the Operations flow, in Flowdock

-_Note: These accounts should NOT be for daily use, but only for accessing the admin dashboard._
+_Note: These accounts should NOT be for daily use, but only for your support role._

 Timezone.io